-A Division - Tee Ball - Beginner Instructional Baseball
+Tee Ball - Beginner Instructional Baseball

 Tee Ball Baseball is for boys and girls 4-6 years old who want to learn the fundamentals of hitting and fielding.
 In Tee Ball, players hit a ball off a batting tee.
 Rules of the game are designed to accommodate the need for teaching.
-As a non-competitive division, the primary goals of tee ball are to instruct children in the fundamentals of baseball, to allow them to experience the value of teamwork and give them the opportunity to play baseball with their friends.
+As a non-competitive division, the primary goals of Tee Ball are to instruct children in the fundamentals of baseball, to allow them to experience the value of teamwork and give them the opportunity to play baseball with their friends.

 Ages 4 - 6